 cotton ball, paper towel (1/2 sheet), or small piece of sponge

 objects to place in large container (small rock, coin, twig, leaves, folded bits of paper, etc.)

 variety of food scraps (potato, apple, orange, lettuce, carrot, bread, cereal, etc.)

-*Students might also use cell phone or tablet camera to magnify the isopods
+*Students might also use a cell phone or tablet camera to magnify the isopods.

 Students should place their isopods in their prepared containers.
-Each student should try to collect 10 isopods, but it's OK if they find fewer.
+Each student should try to collect 10 isopods, but it's okay if they find fewer.

 Remind students and their families to wash their hands with soap and water after handling the isopods.